vr000m/Research-Scripts/README.md

   from @marcinag)
 * `laf.py`: Simple script that goes through my thesis .tex files and looks for acronyms.
 It stores the acronyms in the `tex files` and compares with those already listed in `list.tex` file.
+Also ignores words listed in `abbr.ignore`